Experienced Wake County DWI Attorneys Discuss DWI Appeals and the Appellate Process in North Carolina.

 Appealing beyond Superior Court is an extremely expensive affair.
 Unlike Superior Court, the Court of Appeals and the Supreme Court will not review the facts from your DWI.
 Instead, these appellate courts decide whether the judge in your Superior Court trial made errors of law that were so significant that another result might have occurred if the judge had made the correct decision during the first trial.
 Your appellate lawyer will argue that mistakes in the legal system led to your wrongful conviction by the jury, and thus your case should be either dismissed or reheard for purposes of trial or sentencing.

-Whether an appeal to Superior Court or the North Carolina Court of Appeals, the DWI Lawyers of Kurtz & Blum stand ready to fight for you.
+Whether an appeal to Superior Court or the North Carolina Court of Appeals, the DWI Lawyers of Kurtz & Blum, PLLC stand ready to fight for you.

 Our DWI attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Raleigh, Knightdale, Fuquay-Varina, Apex, Garner, Morrisville, Rolesville, Wake Forest, Wendell, Zebulon, Holly Springs, Cary and New Hope.